To grasp the concept of what is marketing, you have to understand that the key idea behind it is to maximize profit from a product or service.

 - Video Tutorials will increase popularity:

-Create video tutorials and make people more familiar with yourself and your product/service.
+Create video tutorials using online video editor or video editing app and make people more familiar with yourself and your product/service.

 The second-largest search engine in the world after Google is YouTube.